ahwm/GodaddyWrapper.Net/README.md

 Remark
 -------------------
-As I only use the domain part (Suggested Domain, Buy Domain, CheckAvailable...etc) The other parts I have no way to test it so feel free to leave an issue if you catach bugs .
+As I only use the domain part (Suggested Domain, Buy Domain, CheckAvailable...etc), the other parts I haven't test it so feel free to leave an issue if you find something wrongs.(Also welcome to make a pull request)
 Please provide the info as much as you can.